GSS-Cogs/linked-data-repository/app/services/README.md

 * Create relevant interface in `app/interfaces`.
 * Create implementation(s) inside the `services` module - this _should_ always include a `Nop` (non operational) handler - see `app/services/store/nop.py` for an example.
+* All implementations **require** a `_needs_factory() -> bool` @staticmethod as per the provided examples.
-* Inject an alias to the appropriate interface for each new handler, this enables runtime type checking, the decorator pattern will look something like `@inject(alias=interfaces.MyNewInterface)`.
+* Inject an alias to the appropriate interface for each new handler, this enables runtime type checking, the decorator pattern will look something like `@inject(alias=interfaces.MyNewInterface)`, again just copy the examples.
 * Create an entry for your new service in the configuration.
-* Define how your handler(s) use this configuration in `app/services/container`.
+* If extra configuration is needed, specify it in `app/services/container` and the relevant configuration dict.
 * To use - decorate any handlers where your directly injected services are used with the `@inject` decorator - and pass the services as a parameter to the function (see example below).